▶️ LISTEN TO THIS ARTICLE

 Scenario 3: Customer Support With Escalation (Hybrid Wins)

-An e-commerce platform handles 50,000 support tickets monthly.
-70% are routine (order status, returns, FAQ).
-20% require product-specific troubleshooting.
-10% need human escalation with full context handoff.
+An e-commerce platform handles a high-volume support queue.
+Most tickets are routine (order status, returns, FAQ), some require product-specific troubleshooting, and a smaller share need human escalation with full context handoff.

 Why hybrid wins here: A single agent handles the routine tier efficiently.
 It's fast, cheap, and predictable.
 But when a ticket requires cross-referencing product documentation, warranty terms, and the customer's order history simultaneously, a single agent starts dropping context or hallucinating tool parameters.